eduvpn/documentation/FEDERATION_NOTES.md

 When choosing the eduGAIN scenario every single eduVPN instance has to be added to eduGAIN, which looks odd from a eduGAIN perspective as-if they are 'competing' services.
-It makes more sense to create a federated user experience on the application layar.
+It makes more sense to create a federated user experience on the application layer.

 ## -2- Create a CA hierarchy